The Home and the World: Traditional Indian household

 Family structures in traditional India consists of not only the nuclear family but also grandparents, parents-in-law, and unmarried sisters-in-law as well.
 Though the joint-family is linked to ancient India, it is still prevalent in modern-day India.
 Traditionally, baby boys were preferable to baby girls since boys were able to earn money and support the family, whereas girls were expensive to raise.
 In addition to being unable to work for a living, the girl's marriage dowry required a hefty amount of money and other luxury goods such as valuable jewelry and saris.
 Once girls were married off to the other families, they would have to address their new parents-in-law as "father" and "mother".
 As home maker of the family, the wife's duty was to supervise the household and take care of the children, as well as to please her new in-laws.

 The Home and the World tells us not only of the personal struggles of the three main characters, but also little details of the family structure and what traditional Indian households were like.
 At the opening of the novel, Bimala is a traditional, obedient house wife who is faithful to her husband, even forcing herself to be respectful towards her nagging sister-in-law.
 "I would cautiously and silently get up and take the dust of my husband's feet without waking him, how at such moments I could feel the vermilion mark upon my forehead shining out like the morning star" (11).
 However, as she falls "in love" with Sandip, she slowly weans herself from her traditional housewife role.
 She becomes more daring, more confidently brushing off her sister-in-law's criticisms, crossing outside the women's quarter of the house, and easily conversing with a man, Sandip, who is not her husband.
-Through her change from the good house wife to an independent, more modern woman.
+The novel traces her change from the good house wife to an independent, more modern woman.